Homesteading Blog

 Interview With Tyler Cartner from Wire Monkey in Connecticut

 In our recent homestead blog post, we get to chat with Tyler Cartner from WireMonkey, they make artisanal sourdough-scoring lames.
 Can you provide us with some background on Wire Monkey?
 How did the company come into existence, and what inspired you to specialize in creating handmade, artisanal sourdough bread lames?
 My wife started baking sourdough bread in the summer of 2018.
 This coincided with me finishing a custom CNC (computer numeric control) machine, aka a computer-controlled router.
-I was anxious to make something with my shiny new machine and when I saw her using a razor blade on a coffee stirrer I decided to try my hand at making a …
+I was anxious to make something with my shiny new machine and when I saw her using a razor blade on a coffee

-Interview With Tyler Cartner from Wire Monkey in Connecticut READ BLOG POST >
+Interview With Tyler Cartner from Wire Monkey in Connecticut Read Blog Post

 what was it like homesteading in canada united states during the 1800s